 - Defects in warnings or labels

 When manufacturers are alerted that a product is defective, they have a responsibility of warning consumers, such as initiating a recall or a consumer alert.
 An unfortunate reality is that by the time manufacturers are aware of a defective or dangerous product, harm most often has already occurred.
+In the case of high chairs and other products designed for children, the impact of defects is devastating.

 For consumers who have been injured, it is important to understand your legal rights and take action.
 Depending on your situation and the harm you or a loved one suffered, you may have legal recourse, which can provide financial compensation for your injuries and losses.
 The two primary avenues for legal remedy in defective product cases include: